pyca/service-identity/docs/api.rst

 They each carry the attributes that are necessary to match an ID of their type.

+.. autoclass:: CertificatePattern

+   It includes all of those that follow now.

 .. autoclass:: DNSPattern
    :members:
 .. autoclass:: IPAddressPattern